Today, we’re creating faux bronze hardware in 3 easy steps!

-If you’ve never used this stuff before you need just a tiny amount on your finger at a time.
+If you’ve never used this stuff before, you need just a tiny amount on your finger or a brush at a time.

 A little definitely goes a long way.

-After the antique gold was dry and had set a bit, I added the next layer which was Annie Sloan Dark Furniture Paste Wax.
+After the antique gold was dry and set, I added the next layer which was Annie Sloan Dark Furniture Paste Wax.

 I put a small amount on my finger and rubbed the wax into the Antique Gold.